 As B2B organisations are maturing their capabilities in the areas mentioned above – what is next for gaining competitive advantages?
 Not only in the upcoming year but 2-5 years from today?
 Many sales and marketing leaders are turning to data, automation and AI to take sales efficiency and effectiveness to the next level.
 At Avaus, we describe this moving into “Sales 4.0”.

-One way to describe this is having a data-driven personalisation, communication or revenue “engine” that automate and augment a growing number of sales and marketing AI-enabled processes – or this is where “use cases” come into play.
+One way to describe this is having a data-driven personalisation, communication or revenue “engine” that automates and augments a growing number of sales and marketing AI-enabled processes – or this is where “use cases” come into play.

 But what is a “use case” in this context?
 In the simplest form, it is a process that in some way is enabled by data, algorithms and automation technologies to drive activations and generate intended business results.
 Activations can include both customer-facing as well as internal processes – for B2B organisations, often through hybrids of manual and automated tasks.